Markers (click on a topic to jump to that section.)

 Year Marker Erected: 1977

-Marker Location: From Gorman take FM 8 east about 3.5 miles, on north
+Marker Location: From Gorman take FM 8 east about 3.5 miles, on north side of highway.

 Marker Title: Ellison Springs